-Applicants who have attended Canadian colleges, universities, and/or professional schools, a credential evaluation is not required, offiicial transcripts can be sent directly to the MSU Graduate School.
+\Applicants who have attended Canadian colleges, universities, and/or professional schools, a credential evaluation is not required, official transcripts can be sent directly to the MSU Graduate School.
 Applicants from MSU's formalized partner institutions are not required to provide a credential evaluation.

-• F-1 Transfer Clearance Form (http://www.minotstateu.edu/international/pdf/f1_transfer_form.pdf) [pdf]
+• F-1 Transfer Clearance Form [pdf]